The Jacked Athlete 31 Plan - Part 1

 Tuesday – Lower body

 Thursday – Back & Triceps

 This will hit most muscles twice per week (including indirect stimulation).
 Except for legs.
 However, if you are squatting and doing a hip hinge movement three times per week for 3 weeks out of 4, then it’s probably a good thing to only do lower body once during the hypertrophy week.
 If someone has very solid recovery capacities and low stress in his life, we could always add a 5th workout where he does some lower bodywork along with abs and forearms.

 3. We use six exercises per session (three per muscle), most being lower-demand exercises.

 4. For the major muscle of the day (chest, quads, back, delts), we use 1 multi-joint free weight exercise.
 The other two are either machine multi-joint, machine isolation, pulley isolation, pulley multi-joint or free-weight isolation.
 For the minor muscle, all three exercises are selected among the latter choices.

-5. Since we cannot use progressive overload (because we switch training approach the next week), we should use more of a fatigue/metabolite-based growth stimulus.
-This means sets lasting for 40-60 seconds under load.
-You can achieve that with higher reps, a slower tempo or methods that allow you to do more work per set like drop sets, supersets, rest/pause or myo reps.
+5. Since we cannot use progressive overload (because we switch training to approach the next week), we should use more of a fatigue/metabolite-based growth stimulus.
+Which means sets lasting for 40-60 seconds under load.
+You can achieve that with higher reps, a slower tempo, or methods that allow you to do more work per set like drop sets, supersets, rest/pause, or myo reps.

 6. We aim to reach failure on one work set per exercise.
 The other work sets will be 1 rep short of failure.

-7. We do less sets per exercise (normally we do 3 work sets).
+7. We do fewer sets per exercise (normally we do 3 work sets).